t2ft/MP7100/README.md

 # DP700
-Simple control tool to a Rigol DP712 power supply attached to COM1
+Simple control tool to a Multicomp MP7100xx power supply attached to COMxx

 Intended to be a much simpler and faster replacement for the tools provided by Rigol